Developing and Assessing Strategies for Reintroducing Ocelots to Historical Texas Habitat

 "Ocelots still exist in southern Texas thanks to the efforts of private landowners, multiple agencies and organizations managing and conducting research on both private and public lands to provide ocelot habitat.
 However, ocelot populations still need help in order to recover the species.
 The Texas Parks and Wildlife Department has assisted in ocelot research efforts in cooperation with East Foundation, the Caesar Kleberg Wildlife Research Institute, and the U.S. Fish and Wildlife Service for many years, while also providing technical assistance for habitat improvements on private lands through our technical guidance program.
 TPWD looks forward to helping provide the private landowners, whose properties serve as valuable habitat for ocelots, all the tools they need to continue assisting in recovery efforts without impacting their operations.
 We are proud to partner on this project and are excited to continue in assisting with the recovery of the ocelot so that we can ensure these iconic animals are still around for future generations in the South Texas region."

-— Project Partner, Texas Parks and Wildlife Department
+— Texas Parks and Wildlife Department

-— Project Partner, U.S. Fish and Wildlife Service
+— U.S. Fish and Wildlife Service

 "At the heart of it, re-establishing a wildlife population through pragmatic solutions takes all-hands and as our land trends and demography work tells us, the very habitat this species needs to thrive is stewarded by private landowners right here in Texas.
 We're grateful for the opportunity to pursue this work and to continue to promote the stewardship of wildlife populations and their habitats through the application and translation of sound science and outreach.
 We're working together at this nexus of wildlife research and policy—bringing science, communities and strategists together to consider options that benefit this and future generations."

-— Project Partner, the Texas A&M Natural Resources Institute
+— Texas A&M Natural Resources Institute